 Read posts | Linked in | Twitter

 Luca Gefäller has an MA in International Law and Conflict Studies from the School of Oriental and African Studies and a Certificate in International Development Cooperation from Humboldt University, Berlin.
-He is currently working for the Danish Refugee Council in Uganda, evaluating the impact of refugee protection and armed violence reduction programmes.
-Previously, he has worked at a hostel for refugees in Germany and various human rights advocacy groups.
-Luca’s migration interests are conflict and displacement, discourses on terrorism and migration and the rights of non-European migrants in the EU.
+He is currently supporting social workers who assist refugees in Germany by organising networking and discussion events.
+Previously, he has worked for the Danish Refugee Council in Uganda and various human rights advocacy groups.
+Luca’s migration interests are EU immigration regimes and the provision of services to refugees, as well as conflict and displacement, and discourses on terrorism and migration. .

 Samantha Howland is a Massachusetts native living the DC dream.
 She received her BA in Political Science from the College of the Holy Cross and her MA in Conflict Resolution from Georgetown University.
 She holds a graduate certificate in Refugee and Humanitarian Emergencies from Georgetown University.
 She currently works for a health and human services agency in Washington DC as a Post Release Case Manager, working with unaccompanied child migrants.
 Her current migration interests relate to conflict induced migration, forced internal migration, the gang crisis in Central America and gender equity in immigration protection frameworks.